Bilby, Haak place in Congressional Art Competition

-Sarah Bilby, a senior at Siloam Springs High School, was chosen as winner of the 2021 Congressional Art Competition for the Third District.
+SILOAM SPRINGS -- Sarah Bilby, a senior at Siloam Springs High School, was chosen as winner of the 2021 Congressional Art Competition for the 3rd District.

 Senior Abigail Haak was the winner People's Choice Award.
 The awards were presented April 28 at a reception in Springdale.

-Bilby's oil painting, titled "No Longer Mundane," will be sent to Washington, D.C., and displayed in the U.S. Capitol for one year, according to a press release from Congressman Steve Womack's office.
+Bilby's oil painting, titled "No Longer Mundane," will be sent to Washington and displayed in the U.S. Capitol for one year, according to a release from 3rd District Rep. Steve Womack's office.
 The painting depicts Bilby's mom cooking, a task she loves but is now difficult due to her recent diagnosis with Parkinson's disease.

 "Sarah used her artistic eye and skill to tell a deeply personal story, and I congratulate her on winning the 2021 Congressional Art Competition," Womack said.
 "Her painting will soon flank the halls of America's Capitol to be seen by members and visitors alike.
 I'm proud of all our participants and the immense creativity and talent showcased by their submissions."